cooperative-computing-lab/cctools/doc/manuals/poncho/index.md

 in the corresponding enviornment variable.
 If "compression" is specified, the file will be decompressed.

-## Creating Poncho Packages from Existing Conda Environments
+## Creating Poncho Packages From Existing Conda Environments

 If the input to poncho\_package\_create is the path to a conda env directory, poncho\_package\_run will package that directory as a poncho package.
 If the input is neither a file or directory poncho\_package\_run